 - Traditional gravy mix – the final ingredient used at the end to thicken the sauce instead of using corn flour.
 You could of course use corn flour instead but the gravy mix gives everything so much flavour, you just have to try it.
 I promise it’s the secret to making this dish so good!

 Start by prepping all of the ingredients so you have everything ready to add when you need it.
 To do this, peel and slice your onions and garlic and roughly chop the potatoes and carrots into cubes.
-You’ll want to wash them but don’t worry about peeling them.
+You’ll want to wash them but you don’t worry about peeling them.

 Measure out the spices and gather all the other ingredients so you have them on hand when needed.

-Add in the tomato paste and mix everything together and cook for another minute or two to help develop the flavour.
 Add in the potatoes and carrots and cook with the tomato paste and onions for a couple of minutes, mixing well so that the vegetables are coated.

 To the pot add the canned tomatoes, stock pod and water.
 I use the empty tomato can to measure the water to get any last bits of tomato that remain.
 If you don’t have a stock pod, you can substitute the water with regular beef stock.